General Terms and Conditions of Purchase

 (5) The Supplier's claims against Laempe arising from its orders may not be assigned to third parties either in whole or in part without Laempe's express written consent.

-(6) In the case of advance assignments within the scope of a retention of title of the Supplier's own upstream suppliers the consent is hereby provided with the proviso that offsetting is also permitted with the notice of the assignment of the counter-claims acquired.
+(6) In the case of advance assignments within the scope of a retention of title of the Supplier's own upstream suppliers the consent is hereby provided with the proviso that offsetting is also permitted with the notice of the assignment of the counterclaims acquired.

 (7) The Supplier shall only be entitled to offset or to assert a right of retention in relation to undisputed claims or those that have been determined in law.

-16. Product liability
+17. Product liability

 (2) The Supplier shall also be under an obligation within the scope of the above liability to reimburse any expenditure in accordance with sections 683 and 670 BGB as well as in accordance with sections 830, 840 and 426 BGB which arise from or in association with a recall action implemented by Laempe on account of defects in the product delivered by the Supplier, provided that this could result in a risk to life or limb or to significant real values.
 Provided that this is possible and reasonable, Laempe will notify the Supplier without delay of the content and scope of the recall measures to be implemented and provide it with an opportunity to give its opinion.